Author's Note: Eighth addition to the Don't Blink series - following The Taste I'm Touching.

 "Are you being serious right now?"
 Quinn asks incredulously, staring up at Rachel.
 She can feel her irritation rising, and she tries to keep her voice from taking on that tone—the one that reminds Rachel too much of their antagonistic past—but she can hear it coloring her words anyway.
 "We're in a relationship, Rachel…or at least, I thought we were.
 You can't expect me to keep this part of my life separate from my daughter and Shelby forever."

 "Why?
 What's the point in waiting?"
 Quinn asks testily—and what does Rachel even mean by it being so soon?
 They've been together for almost three months, and it isn't like Shelby doesn't know that they've been a permanent part of each other's lives for years.
-She watches Rachel glance to a spot on the floor, and lick her lips in a nervous habit that she's had since they were teens, and Quinn's stomach turns on the doubt that creeps into her mind.
+She watches Rachel glance to a spot on the floor and lick her lips in a nervous habit that she's had since they were teens, and Quinn's stomach begins to churn with the doubt that creeps into her mind.
 "Unless…do you…are you having second thoughts about us?" she stammers, hating the way her voice wavers.

 "And you need to have a relationship with your daughter," Rachel finishes sympathetically.
 "Do you think I don't realize that, Quinn?
 I know how much you love her, and I'm so happy you get to be a part of her life.
 It's just the idea of telling Shelby anything intimate about my life…about us," she trails off with a frown, releasing Quinn's hand and pushing her fingers through her hair.